Bookings, Billings, & Revenue: A SaaS Financial Primer

 All three metrics are interconnected, as changes in one will eventually impact the other two.
 For example, changes in revenue recognition rules can affect the timing and amount of reported revenue, even if bookings and billings remain constant.

-Implement Robust Accounting Software
+Why You Need Robust Accounting Software

 - Invest in an accounting system that can handle the complexities of SaaS financials, like deferred revenue and subscription billing.